OrzGeeker/OrzMC/README.md

 - [ ] add world backup function
 - [ ] refine the project script for readable
 - [ ] automation the process of installing JDK/JRE Runtime
+- [ ] add some unit test case to guarantee quality

 # Reference